Geometric Structures Induced by Deformations of the Legendre Transform

 The connection on this manifold corresponds to the canonical 1-form, which is now determined by its K\"{a}hler potential

-via Dolbeault operators~\footnote{Here the index takes only one entry $a=1$, with trivial generalization to $\mathbb{C}\mathrm{P}^n$.}.
-This gauge-field is consistent with the expression obtained for the connection 1-form found in Eq.~\eqref{eq:symplectic_form_Div}.
+via the Dolbeault operators~(here the index takes only one entry $a=1$, with trivial generalization to $\mathbb{C}\mathrm{P}^n$).
+Note that this gauge-field is consistent with the expression obtained for the connection 1-form found in Equation~\eqref{eq:symplectic_form_Div}.

-Let us now show how quantization of the 2-sphere restricts the allowed values for $\gamma$.
-As the Poincare lemma tells us every closed form is \textit{locally} exact, the existence of closed forms failing to be exact is as an aspect of the nontrivial topology of the manifold.
-This featured is captured by cohomology classes $\pazocal{H}^{k}(\mathcal{M},\mathbb{R})$ whose members are closed yet \textit{globally} not exact $k$-forms.
+Let us now show how a quantization of the 2-sphere restricts the allowed values for the R\'{e}nyi parameter $\gamma$.
+As Poincare's Lemma tells us, every closed form is \textit{locally} exact, and hence the existence of closed forms failing to be exact reflects some non-trivial aspect of the topology of the manifold.
+This feature is captured by cohomology classes $\pazocal{H}^{k}(\mathcal{M},\mathbb{R})$, whose members are closed yet \textit{globally} not exact $k$-forms.
 In this sense, the K\"{a}hler form belongs to $\pazocal{H}^{2}(\mathcal{M},\mathbb{R})$.
-The singled-valuedness of points on the manifold would require the $\omega_{\pazocal{D}}$ to belong to a cohomology class $\pazocal{H}^{2}(\mathcal{M},\mathbb{R})$.
-Therefore it's symplectic two-form must be an integer multiple of $\omega_{\pazocal{D}}$.
-Hence the covariant derivative is $\nabla_a = \partial_a -i k \pazocal{A}_{z}$ with $k\in \mathbb{Z}$~\footnote{Not to be confused with the manifolds complex dimension $n$.}, the same for its anti-holomorphic counterpart.
-The holomorphic polarization~(see Apenddix \ref{app_CP}) imposes the condition $\nabla_{\bar{a}} \psi = 0$ for $\psi$ a wave function, with $\psi$ a function whose squared module gives a the probability density --- closely resembling wave functions in quantum mechanics.
+The single-valuedness of points on the manifold would require the $\omega_{\pazocal{D}}$ to belong to a cohomology class $\pazocal{H}^{2}(\mathcal{M},\mathbb{R})$.
+Therefore, its symplectic two-form must be an integer multiple of $\omega_{\pazocal{D}}$.
+Hence, the covariant derivative is $\nabla_a = \partial_a -i k \pazocal{A}_{z}$ with $k\in \mathbb{Z}$~(not to be confused with the manifold's complex dimension $n$), and the same holds for its anti-holomorphic counterpart.
+The holomorphic polarization~(see Appendix \ref{app_CP}) imposes the condition $\nabla_{\bar{a}} \psi = 0$ for $\psi$ wave function, a function whose squared module gives the probability density, closely resembling wave functions in quantum mechanics.
 This results in

 This implicit equation is solved by physical solutions $\psi_{\mathrm{phys}}$ of the form